 - Place over high heat and bring to a boil.
-Simmer for about 4 hours, adding more water as needed to keep the bones covered.
+Simmer for about 2 hours, adding more water as needed to keep the bones covered.
 Occasionally skim the surface of the stock with a spoon to remove any "scum" that may develop as it cooks.

 - Pour into quart-sized containers and store in the fridge for up to 1 week or in the freezer for up to several months.
 Or use right away!

-To make the soup:
+To Make the Soup:

 - In a large pot melt the butter over medium heat.
 Add the carrots, onion and garlic and stir until soft and onions are translucent, about 5 minutes.
 Add flour and stir until vegetables are coated.

 - Slowly pour in the turkey stock while whisking until it's all incorporated.
 Add the apple cider, potatoes, salt, pepper and thyme.

-To make the dumplings:
+To Make the Dumplings:

 - While the soup is simmering, prepare the dumplings.
 Mix the flour, cornmeal, baking powder, baking soda and salt in a medium bowl.

-- Cover the pot with the lid so that there's a 1-inch opening and simmer for 15 minutes until dumplings appear dry on top and are cooked all the way through.
+- Cover the pot with the lid so that there's a 1-inch opening for steam to escape and simmer for 15 minutes until dumplings appear dry on top and are cooked all the way through.

 - Serve soup immediately, store leftovers in the fridge for up to 1 week.